Jibril-Frej/JCRec/README.md

 # Job-market Oriented Course Recommendation System

 Repository of experiments for a job market oriented course recommender system.
+Ongoing project, more work is required.

 ## Installation